robbybrodie/preso/readme.md

 ### For Executive Presentations
 1. Start with **[EXECUTIVE-INDEX.md](./EXECUTIVE-INDEX.md)**
-2. Review executive slides 1 → 2 → 3
+2. Review executive slides 1 → 2 → 3 → 4
-3. Focus on business value and ROI
+3. Focus on business value, ROI, and practical workflow

 ### For Technical Presentations
 1. Start with **[INDEX.md](./INDEX.md)**